Maryland Clean Buildings Hub

 - Utilizing onsite renewables and/or renewable-generated electricity provided by the utility.

-home energy assessment or audit to understand how your building or home is using energy and areas for improvement.
+- Take stock of your current equipment and systems.
+Conduct a building or home energy assessment or audit to understand how your building or home is using energy and areas for improvement.

-Make a retrofit plan.
-We’ve compiled resources to help you better understand alternatives to fossil-fuel powered systems here.
-Discover incentives.
+- Discover incentives.
 There are many grants, rebates, tax credits, and financing solutions for energy efficiency, electrification, and onsite renewable energy.
 Many of these incentives can be combined to maximize savings.
 Research available incentives based on your building type here.

 The Hub communicates relevant funding and financing announcements, resources, events, case studies, and more in a monthly newsletter.
+Sign up to be added to our distribution list.